 Zooplankton are crucial to ocean ecosystems.
 These tiny free-swimming animals transfer energy from phytoplankton (minute floating plants) up the ocean food chain.
 They underpin our commercial fisheries.

 One copepod species, Calanus finmarchicus, typically provides 70-80% of the zooplankton biomass from New England to Norway.
 There may be 100,000 of them below each square metre of the temperate North Atlantic.

-Understanding Calanus finmarchicus' population dynamics is essential to maintaining sustainable fisheries.
-The Marine Productivity programme focussed on how the ocean's physical characteristics affect populations of this copepod.
+Understanding Calanus finmarchicus population dynamics is essential to maintaining sustainable fisheries.
+The Marine Productivity programme focused on how the ocean's physical characteristics affect populations of this copepod.
 More about the Marine Productivity programme